roge-rm/NMCode/README.md

 * 3 Pan CC
 * 4 Expression CC

 Once booted the buttons are reassigned to whatever scale you chose, starting from the top left, with the root note of choice.
 The rotary knob will function as set above and the fader will choose the octave, as before.
-At any time the selection menu can be return to by turning the rotary knob all the way to the left and then pressing buttons 9+10 or 11+12 together.
+At any time the selection menu can be returned to by turning the rotary knob all the way to the left and then pressing buttons 9+10 or 11+12 together.
+This will allow you to reselect the scale/mode, root node, and rotary knob functions without restarting the device completely.

-This is getting to the point where I can't add anything else without making it too hard to remember what is going on.
-I am considering some kind of chord mode but I am not sure yet how I would implement it (or if I want to) so that may be a task for the future.

 Cheers, thanks for reading.
 rm.